Korean dragon: Gangcheori

-Gangcheori (Hangul: 강철이) is a dragon-shaped monster in Korean mythology that was introduced in the 17th century.
-It is a monster that has traditionally been popular throughout the country.
-It also has been called Gangcheol (Hangul: 강철), Kkangcheol (Hangul: 깡철), and Ggoangcheol (Hangul: 꽝철).
+Gangcheori are dragon-shaped monsters that popularly feature in Korean mythology that were introduced in the 17th century.
 One of the earliest records of Gangcheori being mentioned is the Jibong Yuseol (1614).
 In those days, there was an old saying, "Where Gangcheori goes is like spring even it is fall."
 When author Lee Soo-kwang asked an old man in the countryside about the origin of the word, the old man told him about a monster called Gangcheori that burns down everything in a few miles.
+According to the records in "Seongho saseol" (mid-18th century), Gangcheori is a venomous dragon that like to live in swamps or lakes, and emits a powerful heat that destroys moisture and causes drought.
+It also brings storms, lightning, and hail to ruin crops.